AlmostReliable/lazierae2-forge/README.md

 4. Make sure you also have [Applied Energistics 2][ae2] installed

+## **📖 Wiki**
+If you want to know more about the machine interfaces, their functionality and how to alter recipes, you can read more on the [wiki].

 ## **💚 Credits**
 Credits for the original mod go to [phantamanta44][author].<br>
 Although this is a complete rewrite, credits for the idea should be given!